Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 #### RepRapFirmware 3.x

 * If updating from RRF 2.x, and the probe used type 4, 6 or 7, use type 5 or 8 instead, and define the pin the probe is connected to with the C parameter in M558.
 * Probes connected to Duet 3 expansion boards must be probe type 8 or 9 (stall homing not currently supported on expansion boards).
+Firmware 3.5 also supports type 11.
 * In firmware versions from 3.2, you can use the F parameter in M558 to specify a fast Z feedrate for the first probing move, followed by a slower second probing move, for any probe. eg M558 F600:120

 The following table gives an overview of the different Z probe modes.